Kat Von D Beauty Launches New Vegan Lock-It Powder Foundation

 Lock-It Powder Foundation offers 26 shades developed to match a variety of tones and undertones spanning from fair to rich deep.

-Kat Von D Beauty Lock-It Powder Foundation will be available in the Middle EastMarch 2019 online at Katvondbeauty.com and Sephora.com, and in stores at Sephora.
+Kat Von D Beauty Lock-It Powder Foundation will be available in the UK and IrelandJanuary 2019 online at Katvondbeauty.com and Sephora.com, and in stores at Sephora.

 Vegan!
 Kat Von D Beauty makeup is made with love not animals - that means we're 100% vegan and cruelty-free forever.
 Share your looks and find more inspiration at KatVonDBeauty.com, @KatVonDBeauty, KatVonDBeauty LockItPowderFoundation